BasicWolf/archived-concrete-settings/docs/src/advanced.rst

 .. testcode:: setting-definition-name-property-setting-decorator

-   from concrete_settings import Settings, setting from concrete_settings.exceptions import SettingsValidationError
+   from concrete_settings import Settings, setting from concrete_settings.exceptions import ValidationError

    # a validator
    def not_too_fast(speed):
        if speed > 100:
-           raise SettingsValidationError('You are going too fast!')
+           raise ValidationError('You are going too fast!')

    class CarSettings(Settings):
        @setting(validators=(not_too_fast, ))